hailo-ai/hailo_model_zoo/docs/DATA.rst

 VisDrone
 --------

-| To evaluate/optimize/compile the visdrone object detection models of the Hailo Model Zoo you should generate the VisDrone (\ `link <http://aiskyeye.com/download/object-detection-2/>`_\ ) TFRecord files.
+| To evaluate/optimize/compile the visdrone object detection models of the Hailo Model Zoo, generate the VisDrone (\ `link <http://aiskyeye.com/download/object-detection-2/>`_\ ) TFRecord files.
 | Run the create TFRecord scripts to download the dataset and generate the TFRecord files:

 .. code-block::